Hyjiinx/home-assistant.github.io/source/_topics/splitting_configuration.markdown

   access_token: [wouldn't you]
   refresh_token: [like to know]

+#z wave configuration
 zwave:
   usb_path: /dev/ttyUSB0
   config_path: /usr/local/share/python-openzwave/config
   polling_interval: 10000

+#zigbee:
+#  device: /dev/ttyACM1
+#  baud: 115200

 mqtt:
   broker: 127.0.0.1
 ```
 As with the core snippet, indentation makes a difference.
-The component headers (`mqtt:`) should be fully left aligned (aka no indent), and the parameters (`port:`) should be indented two (2) spaces.
+The component headers (`mqtt:`) should be fully left aligned (aka no indent), and the parameters (`broker:`) should be indented two (2) spaces.

 While some of these components can technically be moved to a separate file they are so small or "one off's" where splitting them off is superfluous.
 Also, you'll notice the # symbol (hash/pound).
 This represents a "comment" as far as the commands are interpreted.
 Put another way, any line prefixed with a `#` will be ignored.
 This makes breaking up files for human readability really convenient, not to mention turning off features while leaving the entry intact.
-(Look at the `zigbee:` entry above and the b entry further down)
+(Look at the `zigbee:` entry above)

 Now, lets assume that a blank file has been created in the Home Assistant configuration directory for each of the following: